perfsonar/docs/using_graphs.rst

 Test Results Graphs
 *******************

+.. note:: This pages has not been updated for 5.1.0 and references graphs that are no longer available.

 Plots of perfSONAR test results can be viewed by selecting **Details** on the Toolkit web interface homepage or by clicking on a square in a perfSONAR MaDDash dashboard grid.

 A sample perfSONAR data plot can be seen here: